 In Conclusion: I hope this answers your question of What is the Salt Water Cure Recipe and Where Do I place it?

-I hope this has helped you with your Feng Shui of your Home.
+I hope this has helped you with the Feng Shui of your Home.
 If you have any questions please feel free to contact me.

 Don’t forget ~Like us and join our Free Feng Shui Circle of Wealth Community on Facebook.